Joseph Philippe Bevillard

 Like Alex Webb, Magdalena Sole, Sally Mann, Mary Ellen Mark, Bruce Davidson, William Eggleston, Henri-Cartier Bresson, Martine Franck, and Josef Koudelka, I love to pay attention to the layers, space, composition and the spontaneity as well as adding mood which will portray emotion and stories.

 At first, I have to earn their trust and respect them.
-Travelers for decades have shunned from the public due to discrimination, media labeling, etc.
+Travellers for decades have shunned from the public due to discrimination, media labelling, etc.

 I gave them photos in exchange for their time.
-Photos are very precious to them because their old photos get missing or destroyed from traveling from one place to another place.
+Photos are very precious to them because the old ones got missed or destroyed from traveling from one place to another place.

 I feel there is more to learn about their unique culture which was once nomadic and their fears of losing their culture and identity as the Irish Government are trying to make them fit into modern society.